Solve Complex Digital Challenges with a UX Strategy Sprint

-As an executive, you’re always looking for ways to amp up innovation and identify next-level digital solutions for your organization.
-As a result, you’re probably already familiar with the concept of design thinking, an iterative and collaborative approach to problem solving.
-And you might even be considering adopting Jake Knapp’s well-known 5-Day Design Sprint process.
+As an executive, you’re always looking for ways to drive innovation, improve your UX strategy, and identify digital solutions for your organization.
+You may be familiar with design thinking, an iterative and collaborative approach to problem-solving.
+You might even be considering adopting the well-known 5-Day Design Sprint process.

-But that doesn’t mean design thinking isn’t for you.
-It just means you need a different system, one that is tailored to an organization like yours.
-At UpTop, we’ve done exactly that.
-We developed our UX Strategy Sprint process with business organizations in mind.
-This highly structured, 10 week process reaps the benefits of the 5-Day Sprint while meeting businesses where they are.
-It allows them to chew on bigger, meatier problems, like how to update a legacy system or build a new member portal.
-At the same time, our process injects a jolt of velocity that enables organizations to more quickly identify innovative solutions — and create an actionable roadmap that makes it happen.
+At UpTop, we’ve developed a UX Strategy Sprint process tailored to business organizations like yours.
+This highly structured, 8-week process reaps the benefits of the 5-Day Sprint while meeting your needs.
+It allows you to tackle bigger, more complex problems, like updating a legacy system or building a new member portal.
+At the same time, our process injects a jolt of velocity to identify innovative solutions and create an actionable roadmap quickly.

-Before we dive into the details of the UX Strategy Sprint, let’s take a quick look at the 5-Day Design Sprint.
-This formal process is designed to move a team of 10 stakeholders from defining a problem to user testing in just five business days.
-Teams typically consist of a designer, researcher, developer, project manager, business executive, and business expert.
+Before we dive into the details of the UX Strategy Sprint, let’s take a quick look at the 5-day Design Sprint.
+This formal process moves a team of 10 stakeholders from defining a problem to user testing in five business days.
+Teams typically include a designer, researcher, developer, project manager, business executive, and business expert.
 Each day of the sprint’s five days has a specific goal, as follows:

-This process may be repeated several times until a team lands on the right solution.
+This design thinking process may be repeated several times until a team selects the right solution.

 As you can see, the Design Sprint moves quickly.
-Which means that it works best for agile teams that are already aligned around a narrowly defined problem (such as redesigning a specific user flow to increase conversion rates or defining the vision for a new product offering).
-In that context, the Design Sprint allows organizations to move quickly, thus saving time, money, and resources.
+This means it works best for agile teams already aligned around a narrowly defined problem, such as redesigning a specific user flow to increase conversions or defining a new product vision.
+In this context, a Design Sprint allows organizations to move quickly, thus saving time, money, and resources.

-Now imagine trying to apply this process to a large organization with many stakeholders who may not even come to the table with a shared understanding of the problem that needs to be solved.
+Applying this process to a large organization with multiple stakeholders can be challenging.
+Stakeholders may not have a shared understanding of the problem that needs solving, making the process more complex and difficult to navigate.
 It’s easy to see that the Design Sprint may not be the right fit.

 Phase 1: Intake